BindaCMS/binda-api/README.md

 bundle install
 ```

-(If you have already installed Binda you can skip the following steps)

-Setup the database credentials and create a database.
+Setup database credentials and create a database.

-To complete binda installation run the installer from terminal.
+To complete Binda installation run the installer from terminal.
 Binda will take you through a short configuration process where you will setup the first user and some basic details.

 ```bash
 rails generate binda:install
 ```

+> Master version only: run `rails generate binda:api:install` after having installed Binda.

 Now you are good to go.
 Good job!